Lawlez/sickTools/README.md

 - [ ] [lesspass](https://github.com/lesspass/lesspass) | new |: stateless open source password manager
 - [ ] [GrantProxy](https://grantproxy.com/) | new |: Turn your web browser into a magic proxy server in one click.
 - [ ] [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) | new |: A delightful community-driven framework for managing your zsh configuration.
 Includes 200+ plugins
+- [ ] [CycloneDX](https://cyclonedx.org/) | new |: OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.

 # sickGuides
 a collection of useful guides or tutorials to stay safe.